pablosgs/text-classification-api/README.md

       "model": "Baseline"
     }
     **Disclaimer:** If the `model` parameter is not provided, the API will default to using the Baseline model for classification.
+    **Disclaimer:** If the `model` parameter is "Embedding", a pretrained model is needed at the path "~/text-classification-api/app/models/saved_models/saved_model.h5".
+In order to train it, you can use the train_model function of TextClassificationModel.
+You would need a dataset to do it.
     ```
   - Response:
     ```json